quantify-os/quantify-scheduler/docs/source/examples/deprecated.md

 )
 ```

-More complex long waveforms can now also be created, see section {ref}`Long waveform support <sec-qblox-cluster-long-waveform-support>`.
+More complex long waveforms can now also be created, see section {ref}`Long waveform support <sec-long-waveforms-via-stitchedpulse>`.